TheOtherRealMesteven/Lab-Book/Week 1 - Lab A.md

 120
 ## Reflection:
 The code used in the factorial calculator is identical to the C# code, aside from the console output code and the method structure.
-> Rather than having an array input for the methods arguments, it has the size and array input.
+- Rather than having an array input for the methods arguments, it has the size and array input.
 This is likely due to there being less compiler safe guards to prevent errors.
-> And the console output method differs from C# as the values must be inserted akin to commands rather than passed through as just a value.
+- And the console output method differs from C# as the values must be inserted akin to commands rather than passed through as just a value.

+> I have learnt how to write for loops and how similar they are to C#.
 ## Metadata:
 Factorial Calculator.
-## Further information:

 </details>
 <details> <!-- Question 6 -->
   <summary> Q6.
 Calculate Average using Iteration (while loop) </summary>

 ## Question:
 Using a while loop (or do-while loop), calculate the average value of values provided by the user from the console (cin).

 You should calculate the average after the user either enters a negative number or the user enters a non-number value (e.g. a letter).

 The following C++ code will get an int value from the user.
 ```c++
 cout << "Please enter an int value, then press Enter" << endl;